 Just keep in mind, if you are planning on buying bitcoin to spend in the café, you’re better doing this at the start of your trip, as it may cause problems if you immediately go to the till, as the network needs to confirm bitcoins before you can use it, anywhere from a few minutes to an hour depending on your choice of wallet.

 If you're looking to buy bitcoin you have a few options.
-If you'd like to set up an exchange account and get the most accurate market prices, we recommend CoinMate.io who we've used for years, and are a reliable European bitcoin exchange.
+If you'd like to set up an exchange account and get the most accurate market prices, we recommend CoinMate.io who we've used for years, and are a reliable European bitcoin, ethereum, ripple, dash and litecoin exchange.
 If you don't mind paying higher fees or want to use a credit card to quickly buy a variety of cryptocurrencies, you can visit our Buy Cryptocurrencies page to go to our featured partner CEX.
-If you already have bitcoin, ethereum or ERC-20 tokens, you can swap these for a wide range of cryptocurrencies and tokens with Changelly
+If you already have bitcoin, ethereum or a wide variety of tokens and other altcoins, you can exchange them using the widget in the sidebar to the right.